donaldRwilliams/BGGM/README.md

 #>
 #>    contrast custom.obs p.value
 #>  Yg1 vs Yg2         75   0.576
 #> ---
 ```

 In this case, the *p*-value does not indicate that the groups are
 different for this test-statistic.
 This may seem contradictory to the
 previous results, but it is important to note that Hamming distance asks
 a much different question related to the adjacency matrices (no other
-information, such as edge weigths, is considered).
+information, such as edge weights, is considered).

 #### Exploratory (groups)